krzychb/esp-lamp-in-sw/README.md

 * Calibrate

-##Compile
+##ESP9266 Application

-Firmware for ESP8266 has been developed, compiled and loaded using [Unofficial Development Kit for Espressif ESP8266 by Mikhail Grigorev](http://programs74.ru/udkew-en.html) (thanks)
+Application for ESP8266 has been developed, compiled and loaded using [Unofficial Development Kit for Espressif ESP8266 by Mikhail Grigorev](http://programs74.ru/udkew-en.html) (thanks) and  communicates with external world using [MQTT client library for ESP8266 Soc](https://github.com/tuanpmt/esp_mqtt) (thanks).

 ##Required